Onyx, Diamanté & Sterling 1920s Bar Brooch by Fishel, Nessler

-This 1920s Fishel, Nessler sterling silver bar brooch has the black and white color combination and geometric motif that are characteristics of the Art Deco style.
+This 1920s Fishel, Nessler sterling silver bar brooch has the black-and-white color combination and geometric motif that are characteristics of the Art Deco style.
 This timeless piece closes with a simple C-clasp.
-I have a sterling line bracelet by the same maker with the same colors.
-Scroll down to see it and other Art Deco bracelets to wear with this brooch.
+Scroll down to see a sterling line bracelet by the same maker with the same colors as well as other Art Deco bracelets to wear with this brooch.

-This three-row sterling silver line bracelet by Wachenheimer Brothers has two rows of onyx-glass stones flanking a single row of diamanté in the center.
-The bejeweled fold-over clasp, which joins a harp-shaped link at each end, was used by the makers in the early 1930s, when they were no longer using their Diamonbartrademark.
+Vintage Bracelets, 1930s Jewelry, Wachenheimer Bros.
+JewelryThis Wachenheimer sterling, 3 row bracelet has a line of faceted, round onyx-glass stones on either side of a center row of diamanté.
+The bejeweled fold-over clasp, which joins the harp-shaped link at each end, was used by this maker in the early 1930s, when they were no longer using their Diamonbar trademark.
 This bracelet was made for a slim wrist.
 Please note the bracelet length (6 7/8") and check your wrist size before purchasing this piece.
-Scroll down to see a great selection of Art Deco pieces to wear with this lovely bracelet.
+Scroll down to see a great selection of Art Deco pieces to wear with this lovely jewel.$ 325

-This 1920s sterling silver line bracelet with onyx-glass stones and diamanté by Fishel, Nessler is an Art Deco classic.
-Each faceted, square-cut stone is set in its own box.
-This bracelet has a hidden, tongue-in-groove clasp with a safety catch.
-You can wear this bracelet with two other line bracelets, as shown in the last photo.
-I also have a sterling bar pin in black and white by the same maker.
-Scroll down to see it and other coordinating Art Deco pieces for this bracelet.
-Or wear it with more contemporary jewels.
+Vintage Bracelets, 1920s Jewelry, Fishel, Nessler JewelryThis black onyx bracelet with diamanté accents is an Art Deco classic.
+Each faceted, square-cut stone is set in its own sterling silver box.
+This early line bracelet (called a flexible bracelet in its day) has a concealed clasp with a safety catch.
+You can wear this piece alone or with two other vintage bracelets, as shown in the last photo.
+Scroll down to see a sterling bar pin in black and white by the same maker as well as other coordinating Art Deco pieces.
+Or wear this bracelet with more contemporary jewels.$ 195